 How did we get here?

 These kind of phase problems probably have a very simple reason.
-In a stereo mix, somehow two wires in one channel probably were wired the wrong way.
-A bad cable can do the trick.
-But what happens if some or left or right channel wires are wired the wrong way?
+In a stereo mix, somehow two wires in one channel were wired the wrong way.
+One bad cable can do the trick.
+What happens if some or left or right channel wires are wired the wrong way?
 The signals cancel each other out.
 Simple math shows it:

 But the top signal seems ok, right?
 Well its drawn maybe a little incorrectly.
 The top signal actually has a little more richness of the waveforms to it and a little of cancellation.
 When used right, you will have a Phaser effect.
 Something you can find in any DAW and set of guitar effects as an effect that also wobbles the phase to add a little excitement and widening to a otherwise boring signal.
 Overdo it, or mistreat a stereo signal and you get cancellations and left and right stretched to far.
 It can result in headaches while listening.